Home

 Relatives and friends attending a wedding at Valle delle Camene

 Joggers at Valle delle Camene come next to a small casino of Villa Mattei which is now used for non-religious weddings.
 According to agreements between the Italian State and religious institutions, ceremonies which take place in a church (or a synagogue) are valid for the Italian authorities as long as mention is made of the Civil Code clauses regulating this matter.
-So usually the ceremonies which take place in this building involve people who are on their second marriage; weddings are unlikely to be grandiose, but still relatives and friends are happy to attend them to smile and wish the newly-weds well.
+Usually the ceremonies which take place in this building involve people who are on their second marriage; weddings are unlikely to be grandiose, but still relatives and friends are happy to attend them to smile and wish the newly-weds well.

 Other Days of Peace pages: